 How to avoid this happening to you

-(b) provide, prepare or complete a document prescribed under a regulation.
+(b) providing, preparing or completing a document prescribed under a regulation.

-- it was previously prepared by an Australian legal practitioner, whether or not in connection with the property contract or other document, this provision allows the use of a precedent.
+(C) was previously prepared by an Australian legal practitioner, whether or not in connection with the property contract or other document – this provision allows the use of a precedent.